michaelwoodworth/PREMIX/docs/vizualization.md

 ## Time to event plots

-We drew heavily on the [excellent tutorial by Emily Zabor](https://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html) and the R package Survival.
+We drew heavily on the [excellent tutorial by Emily Zabor](https://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html) and the R packages survival and survminer.

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)